nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/reporting-problems.md

 ## Oracle JVM Flight Recording

-If you use the Oracle JVM you can activate this option in the `nuxeo.conf`:
+If you're subscribing to an appropriate Oracle commercial license for your Oracle JVM, you can activate this option in the `nuxeo.conf`:

 ```
 JAVA_OPTS=$JAVA_OPTS -Dcom.sun.management.jmxremote.autodiscovery=true -Dcom.sun.management.jdp.name=Nuxeo -XX:+UnlockCommercialFeatures -XX:+FlightRecorder